Comen35/introduction_to_java/Chapter2/src/Exercises.md

 ## Exercise 2.7 Find the number of years
 - Write a program that promps the user to enter the minutes and display the maximum number of years and remaining days for the minutes.
 For simplicity, assume that a year has 365 days.

+## Exercise 2.8 Current Time
+- Write a program that promps the user to enter the time zone offset to GMT and displays the time in the specified zone.